radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 = Why nothing happens after I activate the plugin? = Prevent Direct Access supports websites hosted on Apache servers out of the box.

-In case you're using WP Engine or other NGINX servers, please [check out this instruction](https://preventdirectaccess.com/docs/nginx-support/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=pda_lite&utm_content=wpengine-on-faq) on how to update the server configuration so that our plugin (both Free & Gold version) will work correctly as expected.
+In case you're using WP Engine or other NGINX servers, please [check out this instruction](https://preventdirectaccess.com/docs/nginx-support/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=pda_lite&utm_content=wpengine-on-faq) on how to update the server configuration for our plugin (Both Free and Gold version) to work as expected.

+In case you’re using Internet Information Services (IIS) web server, please [check out this instruction](https://preventdirectaccess.com/docs/iis-web-server-support/) on how to update the server configuration for our plugin (Both Free and Gold version) to work as expected.

 = Why do I see a warning message on top after activating the plugin? = The plugin needs to add some mod_rewrite rules to your website .htaccess file (located on your website root folder) to prevent direct access to your files on the server.